Moddable-OpenSource/moddable/documentation/network/network.md

 }
 ```

-The `data` argument is always provided as an `ArrayBuffer`.
-You can convert it to a string using `String.fromArrayBuffer`.
+The `data` argument is an `ArrayBuffer`.
+For messages containing only UTF-8 text, you can convert it to a string using `String.fromArrayBuffer`.

 ```
 mqtt.onMessage = function(topic, data) {